pszer/scheme/README.md

-Test scheme interpreter written in C
+Scheme interpreter written in C.

+Doesn't use garbage collection!